- Specialty Pleural Mesothelioma

 Notable Work by Dr. Vallieres

-Dr. Vallieres researched the outcome of a malignant pleural mesothelioma treatment that took a trimodal approach, starting with induction chemotherapy, which was followed by an EPP and then one of two forms of radiotherapy — external beam radiotherapy or intensity-modulated radiotherapy.
+Dr. Vallieres researched the outcome of a malignant pleural mesothelioma treatment that took a trimodal approach, starting with induction chemotherapy, followed by an EPP and then one of two forms of radiotherapy — external beam radiotherapy or intensity-modulated radiotherapy.

 He also noted that external beam radiotherapy might be the more effective form of radiation in this trimodal recipe.